WebCodeGenie/smart-shutdown/README.md

 // `app` can be an HTTP, HTTPS, Express, Koa, or Fastify server, etc. const server = app.listen(...);

-shutdown.shutdown({
+//this need to be define once at application level shutdown.shutdown({
     server: server,
     timeout: 20000, // Custom timeout in milliseconds